-The full-time program consists of three academic sessions, but students may complete requirements within two academic sessions – totaling eight months from September to April.
+The full-time program consists of three academic sessions (Fall/Winter/Summer).
+Students typically complete requirements within two academic sessions (Fall and Winter), totaling eight months from September to April.

-The part-time program normally takes six academic sessions – totaling 20 months from September to April over the course of two years.
+The part-time program typically takes six academic sessions, totaling 20 months from September to April over the course of two years.

-- If you are considering a PhD, you should take Probability I & II and Math Stats I & II.
+- If you are considering a PhD, Probability I & II and Math Stats I & II are recommended.

 - You should not take courses that closely duplicate material from a previous degree.
 It is, however, entirely appropriate to take courses that cover similar material at a substantially higher level.

-- At most 1.0 FCEs from the collection of six-week courses STA 45xx which are 0.25 FCE each – e.g. a maximum of four of these six-week courses
+- At most 1.0 FCE (a maximum of four) from the collection of six-week courses STA 45XXH, which are 0.25 FCE each.

 For more information on program requirements, please visit the School of Graduate Studies calendar.

 Course planning sessions will be available during the summer months (July and August) by appointment.
 Please contact the graduate team at firstname.lastname@example.org.